Adlik/mlperf_benchmark/README.md

                           --mlperf-conf=conf/mlperf.conf \
                           --user-conf=conf/user.conf \
                           --path_to_model=path_to_model \
+                          --dataset=path_to_data \
                           --scenario=Offline
 ```

 ## 3. Results

-The following table is the results of the inference benchmark tests, including ResNet-50 and BERT different backends,
-while the machine configuration is as follows:
+The inference benchmark tests, including ResNet-50 and BERT different backends, is running in a docker instance on Ubuntu 20.04, while the device information is as follows:

 - Intel(R) Xeon(R) Platinum 8260 CPU @ 2.40GHz (2 Sockets).
-- Ubuntu 20.04, including docker.
 - Greater than 2T of disk (though many benchmarks do require less disk).

+Intel(R) Xeon(R) Platinum 8260 is a 64-bit 24-core x86 high-performance server microprocessor introduced by Intel in 2019.
+It's based on Cascadelake microarchitecture and is manufactured on a 14 nm process.
+The chip supports 8-way multiprocessing, sports 2 AVX-512 FMA units as well as three Ultra Path Interconnect links.

+In practice, our benchmark is running on a ZXCloud R5300 G4 Server, which is ZTE’s new generation 2U 2-socket rack server, integrating 2 Intel(R) Xeon(R) Platinum 8260.
+R5300 G4 uses high-density and modular design, providing high performance, high reliability, high scalability, easy management and other features, widely applicable to Internet, cloud computing, big data, NFV, SDN and other fields.

+The benchmark results are summarized in the table below.
+All the testcases are running on 48 physical cores.

 ### Resnet-50